 Why Do People Practice Reverse Smoking?

 As reverse smoking is an ancient and uncommon practice, there’s not much information that indicates why people do it.
-Experts speculate that reverse smoking leads to a quicker nicotine absorption and a stronger kick.
+Experts speculate that reverse smoking leads to a quicker nicotine absorption and a stronger kick, just like with the best vapes.
 Maybe that explains why people prefer reverse smoking: in the end, all the smoke goes into the mouth and the body.

 Unfortunately, young people also try reverse smoking, smoking backward can become a “cool” way to experiment.